Single Component Tutorial: How to Create a Mouse Mover Using a Servo

 There are no errors in the resources above, so we have confirmed a good software connection between the Python SDK and your Viam robot!

-Connect the Servo
+Connect the servo

 First, turn off your Raspberry Pi.
 This will help prevent any accidents when connecting the hardware.